 Instructional technologists provide a range of consultation services including custom training, assistance and workshop sessions for faculty and students, developing project requirements that meet specific learning objectives, rubrics for accessing technology projects, and acting as a sounding board for faculty.

 The campus learning management system provides a variety of features for communication, distributing content, collecting assignments, and managing grades.
 Sites are created every term for every academic course and enrollments are managed automatically; sites can also be requested for committees, departments, and organizations.

 The college maintains a seven-year archive of course evaluations.
-A valid Network ID is required to access the site.
+Valid Lafayette credentials are required to access the site.

 WeBWoRK is a tool for math and science homework developed by the Mathematical Association of America and the National Science Foundation.

 A variety of supported tools are available for audio recording, editing, podcasting and distribution.

 ITS maintains technology-enhanced classrooms and meeting spaces throughout campus.
 These rooms are equipped with presentation tools that are used in a variety of ways to enhance teaching and learning.